annazoi/youtube-summary/README.md

 ## YouTube Transcript Summarizer

-### This repository contains a web application that leverages AI to generate concise summaries of YouTube video transcripts.
+### A web application that leverages AI to generate concise summaries of YouTube video transcripts.
 Users can log in using their Google accounts and input a YouTube video URL to receive an AI-generated summary of the video's content.

 ### Features